top of page

 • Making a connection between the spoken and written word

-• Love of books, the language of books, and of authors
+• Love of books, the language of books, and authors

-A variety of age-appropriate techniques and activities are used to accomplish these goals, including, but not limited to: recording stories children dictate, creative dramatics, making group and individual books, reading and discussion of the daily charts, writing signs and writing simple stories using invented spelling.
+A variety of age-appropriate techniques and activities are used to accomplish these goals, including, but not limited to, recording stories children dictate, creative dramatics, making group and individual books, reading and discussing the daily charts, writing signs, and writing simple stories using invented spelling.

 Mathematics

 Mathematics is a core part of the curriculum.
 Concrete and active experiences in math provide a solid foundation from which children can build an understanding of abstract mathematical ideas.
-Preschoolers work with different kinds of mathematical materials, including unit blocks, pegs, pegboards, pattern blocks, unifix cubes, and dice.
+Preschoolers work with various mathematical materials, including unit blocks, pegs, pegboards, pattern blocks, unifix cubes, and dice.

-Teachers plan daily activities that support children developing important basic mathematical concepts:
+Teachers plan daily activities that support children in developing important basic mathematical concepts:

 • One-to-one correspondence and counting